RamkiGanesh007/RockEdu/ReadMe.md

 ROckEdu is the E-Learning Platform of wide range of courses, each student can also become an mentor for other students in order to improve the slow learners also.
+This Project will be done with MERN Stack .